 How Biologics Treat Rheumatoid Arthritis

-Biologics are drugs that work on your immune system to curb inflammation.
+These medications work on your immune system to curb inflammation.

 B cells.
 These are a type of white blood cell.
 Rituximab (Rituxan) targets them.